Earn a Certificate for Performance & Culture in the U.S. by completing three required courses in one or two consecutive summers.

 Fundamentals of Acting I is the entry level course for the acting sequence and focuses on releasing and cultivating the actor's inherent creativity.
 Through exercises, improvisation, scenes, and monologues, the actor begins to develop basic techniques designed to stimulate the imagination, develop vocal and physical ability, increase awareness of self and others, introduce effective ways to analyze texts, think critically about the craft of acting, and enhance self-confidence and communication skills.
 This class is the essential beginning of the actor's studies, which will ultimately allow her or him to effectively engage and explore work from a rich diversity of genres, styles, and backgrounds.

-A workshop involves performers in collaborative development of new performance; past topics have included cross-disciplinary arts, solo performance, language, and movement.
+A workshop involving performers in collaborative development of new performance; past topics have included theater for social change, cross-disciplinary arts, solo performance, language, and movement.

 This course examines the intersections of performance and media—specifically the media forms of television and social media in the U.S.—with a focus on how various types of difference (race, ethnicity, gender, sexuality, and socioeconomic class) are enacted, articulated, represented, and played on TV and social media platforms.